 Cameron Anderson became CIVA’s Executive Director in February 2009.
-He completed his M.F.A. at Cranbrook Academy of Art in Bloomfield Hills, Michigan and completed additional graduate study at the University of Wisconsin.
-With Sandra Bowden, Cam co-edited Faith and Vision: Twenty-five Years of Christians in the Visual Arts (Square Halo, 2005).
+He completed his M.F.A. at Cranbrook Academy of Art in Bloomfield Hills, Michigan and completed additional graduate study at the University of Wisconsin-Madison.
 He is an artist and a writer and is married to Cynthia (C.K.)
 Anderson.
 They have two adult children, Jesse and Emilie, and live in Madison, Wisconsin.
 Prior to joining CIVA, Cam served on the staff of InterVarsity Christian Fellowship/USA for 30 years, most recently as the National Director of the organization’s Graduate & Faculty Ministries.
 His book The Faithful Artist: An Evangelical Vision for Art is soon to be published by InterVarsity Press.

 Ned Bustard is a graphic designer, illustrator, author, and printmaker.
-His most recent book is The Church History ABC’s.
+His most recent book is History of Art: Creation to Contemporary.
 In his spare time, Ned is curator of the Square Halo Gallery and the creative director for Square Halo Books, for whom he edited the book It Was Good: Making Art to the Glory of God.
-He grew up in the Reformed Episcopal church and now serves as a ruling elder in a Presbyterian church.
+He grew up in the Reformed Episcopal Church and now serves as a ruling elder in a Presbyterian church.
 Ned is also on the board of The Association of Scholars of Christianity in the History of Art (ASCHA).
-He and his wife, Leslie, have three lovely daughters and one very large chocolate labrador.
+He and his wife, Leslie, have three lovely daughters, one dog, and an unreasonable about of books.